4th grade Uvalde survivor: 'I don't want it to happen again'

 Nineteen children and two teachers died when an 18-year-old gunman opened fire with an AR-15-style rifle inside Robb Elementary School on May 24.

-It’s the second day lawmakers have heard wrenching testimony on the nation’s epidemic of gun violence.
-On Tuesday, a Senate panel heard from t he son of an 86-year-old woman killed when a gunman opened fire in a racist attack on Black shoppers in Buffalo, New York on May 14.
-Ten Black people died.

-In the video Wednesday, Miah’s father, Miguel Cerillo, asks his daughter if she feels safe at school anymore.
+In the video Wednesday, Miah’s father, Miguel Cerrillo, asked his daughter if she feels safe at school anymore.
 She shook her head no.

 “Why?” he asks.
 “I don’t want it to happen again,” she responds.